-(2) In order to calculate a residential outdoor budget pursuant to this subdivision, a supplier may include residential special landscape areas only if the supplier submits supporting information meeting the criteria described in subdivision (i).
+(2) In order to calculate a residential outdoor budget pursuant to this subdivision, a supplier shall demonstrate to the Department, in coordination with the Board, that the landscape areas meet the definition specified in section 965 (bbb).
+Residential special landscape area data shall be reported pursuant to section 975, and, unless updated by a supplier pursuant to this paragraph, data approved by the Department may be included for up to five years.

+(3) For the purposes of this subdivision, the square footage of existing pools, spas, and similar water features shall be either (A) the value released by the Department on December 6, 2023, or any updates thereafter, or (B) alternative data, if the supplier demonstrates to the Department, in coordination with the Board, that the data are equivalent, or superior, in quality and accuracy to the data provided by the Department.

-(d) (1) An urban retail water supplier may add to its residential outdoor budget calculated pursuant to (b)(1) or (c)(1) the volume of water associated with newly constructed residential landscapes.
-The budget for residential outdoor water use associated with newly constructed residential landscapes (Routdoor, new), in gallons, is calculated by multiplying the standard (Snew) described in subdivision (a)(5) by the square footage of the supplier’s newly added residential landscape area (RLAnew) as described in subdivision (d)(2), net reference evapotranspiration (Net ETO), and a unit conversion factor of 0.62.
+(d)(1) If not included as a variance pursuant to subdivision (g)(3), an urban retail water supplier may add to its residential outdoor budget calculated pursuant to subdivisions (b)(1) or (c)(1) the volume of water associated with residential agricultural landscapes.
+The budget for residential outdoor water use associated with residential agricultural landscapes (RAg), in gallons, is calculated by multiplying a unit conversion factor of 0.62 by the standard for residential special landscape areas (SRSLA) described in subdivision (a)(4) and by the values provided by the Department for the following parameters: the square footage of residential agricultural landscapes (LAAg) and the net reference evapotranspiration for the aggregated growing seasons associated with the crops grown on residential agricultural landscapes (Net ET0 Ag).
 This formula is expressed mathematically as follows:

+RAg = SRSLA × LAAg × Net ETO Ag × 0.62

+(e) (1) An urban retail water supplier may add to its residential outdoor budget calculated pursuant to subdivision (b)(1) or (c)(1) the volume of water associated with newly constructed residential landscapes.
+The budget for residential outdoor water use associated with newly constructed residential landscapes (Routdoor, new), in gallons, is calculated by multiplying the standard (Snew) described in subdivision (a)(5) by the square footage of the supplier’s newly added residential landscape area (RLAnew) as described in subdivision (e)(2), net reference evapotranspiration (Net ET0), and a unit conversion factor of 0.62.
+This formula is expressed mathematically as follows:

-Routdoor, new = Snew × RLAnew × Net ETO × 0.62
+Routdoor, new = Snew × RLAnew × Net ET0 × 0.62

-(2) The existence of newly constructed residential landscape area shall be demonstrated by referencing annual reporting required by section 495(b)(6), provided the report has disaggregated newly constructed residential landscapes from the total landscape area reported.
+(2) The existence of newly constructed residential landscape area shall be demonstrated by using:

+(i) Data from annual reporting required by section 495(b)(6), provided the report has disaggregated newly constructed residential landscapes from the total landscape area reported;

+(ii) On the ground measurements of newly constructed residential landscapes; or

+(iii) Measurements of newly constructed residential landscapes collected using accurate remote sensing methods.

-(e)(1) An urban retail water supplier may annually, in calculating its urban water use objective, include budgets for variances for residential outdoor water use if:
+(f)(1) An urban retail water supplier may annually, in calculating its urban water use objective, include budgets for variances for residential outdoor water use as follows:

-(A) the supplier submits supporting information meeting the criteria described in subdivision (i); and
+(A) the supplier submits supporting information meeting the criteria described in subdivision (j).

-(B) the associated water use, for any individual variance identified in paragraph (2)(A) through (C), represents 5% or more of the sum of the budgets associated with the standards described in section 966 (c)(1) through (4); or
+(B) The associated water use must, for any individual variance identified in paragraph (2)(A) through (C), represent 5 percent or more of the budget associated with the standard described in section 966 (c)(2).